mattdesl/prot/README.md

 - How do you deal with special Babel presets, source transforms, etc?
 - How about CSS pre-processors?
 - Is it possible to distribute/share a hack without compressing/bundling the code?
+- What about Webpack, HMR, and all the other bells & whistles?

 ## See Also